 Winchester Civil Air Patrol cadet flies solo

 WINCHESTER, Va.
-(December 13, 2022) – Cadet Technical Sergeant Matthew Simpson, of Kearneysville, West Virginia, and a member of Civil Air Patrol’s (CAP) Winchester Composite Squadron, flew his solo flight last week at Winchester Regional Airport.
+(October 28, 2023) – Cadet Chief Master Sergeant Noah Keller, a member of Civil Air Patrol’s (CAP) Winchester Composite Squadron, flew his solo flight earlier this month at Winchester Regional Airport.

-Cadet Simpson is training towards his private pilot license.
+Cadet Keller is training towards his private pilot license.
 The solo flight is the first flight in which a student no longer has an instructor in the aircraft with them.
-He shared, “I felt accomplished once was able to solo.
-During the last six months, I practiced a lot of landings and aerial maneuvers with Lt Col Anderson.
-I knew my solo was coming and chose the date as it was my 16th birthday and would be eligible to fly solo starting on that day.”
+Cadet Keller came prepared for the flight and accomplished the solo flight well.

 Any cadets in CAP who want to experience flight have the opportunity to fly five powered and five non-powered flights for free.
 These orientation flights introduce piloting to cadets and allow them to operate the aircraft controls.
 Separately, the flight instruction provided by CAP is in accordance with the Federal Aviation Administration flight rules and training that civilian flight instructors offer.
 The cadets have to perform against rigorous standards and ensure the check pilot has faith that they are safe to fly before earning their certificate.
 The big difference for CAP cadets is that they save money as they pay only the basic cost of using the aircraft (maintenance fee and fuel cost) and do not have to pay for instruction.
 CAP flight instructors, as volunteers, are not allowed to charge for their instruction.